- Wise Words -

 Be on time.
 If you are asking others for their time, respect that and make sure you are not late to your own party.
 Get to the room early if you are going to be projecting your screen so you can set it.

 These are the basics around meeting communication.
-For more on how to actually hold an effective meeting see Running Meetings HBR 20-Minute Manager Series.
+For more on how to actually hold an effective meeting see Running Meetings HBR 20-Minute Manager Series or see Martin Leuw's column on the topic.